danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 Set true to enable HTTPS, and false otherwise.

+Set `ssl_key` and `ssl_cert` to define the certificate for SSL.
+If `ssl_on` is set while they're not, a temporary key will be auto-generated every time when the server starts.

-Other `ssl_` settings are required for HTTPS to work correctly.
-A simple self-signed certificate can be generated using openssl for testing purpose or for private usage, e.g.:
+A simple self-signed certificate can be generated using OpenSSL for testing purpose or for private usage, e.g.:

     openssl req \
       -newkey rsa:2048 -nodes -keyout domain.key \